The Office of Neighborhood Safety

 OPGV launched in 2017 and works to address gun violence through a shift in social norms and the work of community members in mediating disputes to prevent shootings.
 The core component of OPGV’s work is through the Crisis Management System (CMS), which deploys teams of credible messengers — community members whose backgrounds allow them to connect with and motivate at-risk individuals — to 22 sites where they mediate conflicts on the street and New Yorkers to services that can create peace and support healing.
 These include a year round employment program, mental health services, trauma counseling, and other opportunity-centered resources.

-JJREC researchers found that, across all CMS sites, shooting victimizations fell by 28% over the first 24 months following a site launch, compared the 24 months prior to the launch.
+In 2019, a team of MOCJ and JJREC researchers found that, across all CMS sites, shooting victimizations fell by 28% over the first 24 months following a site launch, compared the 24 months prior to the launch.
 Similarly, gun injuries were down 33%.
+When compared to matched comparison sites during the same time period, the decline in shootings was three times steeper than in comparison sites and the decline in gun injuries five time steeper (see all 3 charts here).
 Researchers also found CMS also increased trust in police and decreased residents’ reliance on violence to settle disputes.

 Atlas began initial on-the-ground operations in the summer of 2020, with significant program expansion scheduled for 2021.
 Named for both the collection of maps and the mythic strongman who held the world on his shoulders, Atlas acknowledges the crucial role that neighborhood connections play in lifting up its members.
 Atlas seeks to address the risks and needs of individuals released pretrial on their own recognizance who are at heightened risk of future victimization or justice-system involvement.
 The program offers participants therapeutic services to address past trauma; mentorship, education and employment opportunities; and entry into supportive community networks.